adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 description: SPAs are full of pitfalls.
 There are many reasons why.
 ---

-Single Page Applications (SPAs) supposedly provide a better, more fluid experience.
+Single Page Applications (SPAs) supposedly provide a better and more fluid experience.
 Having built several SPAs over the years I've found there to be many problems with them, from both a technical and usability perspective.

-Before we discuss the problems, let's first define what an SPA is or perhaps more importantly, what it is not.
+Before we discuss the problems, let's first define what an SPA is or perhaps more importantly, what it is *not*.

 ## What exactly is an SPA?

-You may be tempted to associate certain technologies or patterns with an SPA, such as MVC, MVVM, AJAX and client-side templates.
-But we can use these technologies and patterns to build multi-page, ROCA-style web applications.
+An SPA may well use MVC, MVVM, AJAX and client-side templating, but these elements cannot be used to class an application as an SPA.
+In fact we can use all of these things to build rich, ROCA-style websites.

-What *really* defines an SPA is the fact that client-side Javascript handles the routing, instead of the server.
-That is, the the browser no longer handles the *browsing*.
+What makes an SPA unique is this.
+Instead of the browser managing the browsing, developer-written Javascript handles it instead.
+That is a client-side router replaces all the inherent features a browser gives us for free.

-When you put it like that, it should be of no surprise as to why SPAs are so problematic.
-Let's find out why that is.
+When you put it like that, it's of little surprise as to why they're so problematic.
+Let's discuss each problem in turn.

-## 1. Navigation and fast back
+## 1. History and fast back

 Browsers store history so that pages load quickly when the user presses the *back* button.
 Daniel Puplus explains in [Building Single Page Applications](https://medium.com/joys-of-javascript/4353246f4480) that: